Curriculum

 On each class page, you will discover up-to-date information concerning your child’s learning across all subjects.
 Essential details, including homework, are readily accessible to parents and guardians.

-Below, you will find comprehensive information on each subject area, complete with overviews and exemplary pieces of student work.
+Below, you will find comprehensive information on each subject area.
 This transparency is aimed at fostering a collaborative partnership between school and home, enabling us to work together in support of your child’s education.
 We invite you to explore these resources and engage actively in your child’s learning experience.

 Curriculum Subjects